 Prior to filing an appeal, a student is encouraged to address his/her issue or grievance with the relevant person or department that might be able to assist in resolving the matter immediately.
 If this course of action proves to be unsatisfactory, the student is encouraged to schedule a meeting to discuss the matter with his/her advisor.
 At this point, the advisor will recommend a course of further action, which may include submitting an official appeal for consideration by the Appeals Committee.
-The Official Appeals Form is available from Advising Services.
+The Official Appeals Form is available from the Registrar's Office or Advising Services.